IOTdatabox/Credential/Business/Bid Template.md

 # Full Stack Javascript
 Hello,
-I'm , who is skilled at balancing vision with execution, delivering user-friendly, pixel-perfect front-end work, while also fully managing the design of API endpoints and database schema, DevOps, and MLOps on the back-end layer.
+I'm Aksel, who is skilled at balancing vision with execution, delivering user-friendly, pixel-perfect front-end work, while also managing the design of API endpoints and database schema, DevOps, and MLOps on the back-end layer.

 Having reviewed your job description thoroughly, I'm confident that I'm well-suited for the task.
-My expertise spans a diverse array of programming languages, architecture styles and modern frameworks, including all the AWS product suite, JS/TS, React/Next/Angular/Vue, Node/Nest, etc.
+My expertise spans a diverse array of programming languages, architecture styles and modern frameworks, including all the AWS product suite, JS/TS, React/Next/Tailwind Css, Node/Nest, GraphQL, PostgreSQL/MySQL/TSQL, MongoDB, Docker, etc.
 I don't care too much what language I use — yet I do prefer javascript and it's frameworks.
 I love both creating innovative digital products and working with my team, regardless of which affection spurred the other.

-Let's work,
-Best regards,
+Looking forward to the opportunity how my skills and background can fill in your vacancy, Best regards,
+Aksel

 # Full Stack Javascript Python
 Hello,
-I'm , who is skilled at balancing vision with execution, delivering user-friendly, pixel-perfect front-end work, while also fully managing the design of API endpoints and database schema, DevOps, and MLOps on the back-end layer.
+I'm Aksel, who is skilled at balancing vision with execution, delivering user-friendly, pixel-perfect front-end work, while also fully managing the design of API endpoints and database schema, DevOps, and MLOps on the back-end layer.

 Having reviewed your job description thoroughly, I'm confident that I'm well-suited for the task.
-My expertise spans a diverse array of programming languages, architecture styles and modern frameworks, including all the AWS product suite, Python, Django, JS/TS, React/Next/Angular/Vue, etc.
+My expertise spans a diverse array of programming languages, architecture styles and modern frameworks, including all the AWS product suite, Python, Django, GraphQL, PostgreSQL/MySQL/TSQL, FastAPI, JS/TS, React/Next, etc.
-I don't care too much what language I use — yet I do prefer python on backend and javascript on frontend.
+I don't care too much what language I use — yet I do prefer Python on backend and javascript on frontend.
 I love both creating innovative digital products and working with my team, regardless of which affection spurred the other.

-Let's work,
-Best regards,
+Looking forward to the opportunity how my skills and background can fill in your vacancy, Best regards,
+Aksel

 # Full Stack Java React AWS
 Hello,
-I'm , who is skilled at balancing vision with execution, delivering user-friendly, pixel-perfect front-end work, while also fully managing the design of API endpoints and database schema, DevOps, and MLOps on the back-end layer.
+I'm Aksel, who is skilled at balancing vision with execution, delivering user-friendly, pixel-perfect front-end work, while also fully managing the design of API endpoints and database schema, DevOps, and MLOps on the back-end layer.

 Having reviewed your job description thoroughly, I'm confident that I'm well-suited for the task.
-My expertise spans a diverse array of programming languages, architecture styles and modern frameworks, including all the AWS product suite, Java/Spring, React/Next/Node, etc.
+My expertise spans a diverse array of programming languages, architecture styles and modern frameworks, including all the AWS product suite, Java/Spring, React/Next/Node, GraphQL,  PostgreSQL/MySQL/TSQL, MongoDB, DynamoDB, etc.
 I don't care too much what language I use — yet I do prefer Java on backend and javascript on frontend.
 2 years development experience at Amazon, both in the global exports and the music teams says AWS proficiency.
 I love both creating innovative digital products and working with my team, regardless of which affection spurred the other.

-Let's work,
-Best regards,
+Looking forward to the opportunity how my skills and background can fill in your vacancy, Best regards,
+Aksel

+# Full Stack Php Vue
+Hello,
+I'm Aksel, who is skilled at balancing vision with execution, delivering user-friendly, pixel-perfect front-end work, while also fully managing the design of API endpoints and database schema and DevOps on the back-end layer.

+Having reviewed your job description thoroughly, I'm confident that I'm well-suited for the task.
+My expertise spans a diverse array of programming languages, architecture styles and modern frameworks, including all the AWS product suite, Php/Laravel/Magento/Woocommerce, React/Next/Vue/Nuxt, Cypress, GraphQL,  PostgreSQL/MySQL/TSQL, MongoDB, DynamoDB, etc.
+I don't care too much what language I use — yet I do prefer Php on backend and javascript on frontend.
+Facebook and Wikipedia were made with Php!
+I love both creating innovative digital products and working with my team, regardless of which affection spurred the other.
+Looking forward to the opportunity how my skills and background can fill in your vacancy, Best regards,
+Aksel